Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 - Common Bahiagrass: The original Brazilian cultivar grows unevenly spaced clumps of coarse-textured light-colored blades.
 A close cut exposes bare spots of soil between the grass patches.
 It holds up well under moderate grazing pressure.
-Older pastures may contain common bahiagrass, however, over time modern cultivars largely replaced it.
+Older pastures may contain common bahiagrass, but over time, modern cultivars largely replaced it.

 - Argentine Bahiagrass: This cultivar forms a dense turf and with dark green blades, making it an attractive lawn covering.
 An established lawn usually crowds out most weeds.
 It grows deep roots, which enhances drought tolerance.
 Few diseases or insects affect the Argentine variety.